jtarrio/pascual/manual/chapter2.md

 And with this, we have everything we need to know what the third statement does: it gets a random value between 0 and 99 through the `Random` function, adds 1 so it will be between 1 and 100, and assigns the result to the `Number` variable.

-After this we have a couple of `writeln` procedure calls and we get to the heart of this section: the "repeat-until" statement.
+After this we have a couple of `writeln` procedure calls and we get to the heart of this section: the "repeat-until" loop statement.

 This statement has a `repeat` keyword and a sequence of statements followed by an `until` keyword and a condition.
-It will execute the sequence of statements and then check if the condition is true; if it is not true, it will execute the statements again and check the condition; if it is still not true, it will repeat the statements over and over until, finally, the condition is true.
+It will execute the sequence of statements and then check if the condition is true; if it is not true, it will loop: execute the statements again and check the condition; if it is still not true, it will loop over and over until, finally, the condition is true.

 In this example, the condition is `(Guess = Number) or (Tries = 10)`; therefore, it will execute the statements between the `repeat` and `until` keywords until the player guesses the number or until they have tried 10 times.